 I printed off a Lego police officer image that I found on lego.com using my plotter at work then I found images of a Lego badge and printed multiples of those off with my color printer.
 I put double stick tape on the back of each badge then the kids were blind folded and played the game just like ‘pin the tail on the donkey’.
-Whoever got the badge closest to the badge already printed on the police officer got a mini LEGO creation.
+Whoever got the badge closest to the badge already printed on the police officer got a mini-LEGO creation.

 - Build the LEGO creation the fastest ($15)

-I found a generic set of LEGO on clearance at Walmart for $15.
+I found a generic set of LEGOS on clearance at Walmart for $15.
 I separated the LEGO into about a dozen different creations that Jack and I made up together.
 We put our creation pieces in little snack baggies along with pictures (from the idea book inside the box).
 I put the baggies in a bowl and let each child chose their baggie.
 The idea was to give a prize to the child that made their creation the fastest.
 But some children were struggling so they had some help and won, so I let all of them keep their creations.

 - Find the LEGO guys’ eyeball ($8)

 The last game that we played was a favorite of my oldest son when he turned 7.
 This is also an outside game because it can get a little messy.
 Because Jack’s birthday is so close to Halloween it was easy to find the parts to make up this game.
-Get a pumpkin ($4) and clean it out like you would to carve it.
+Get a pumpkin ($4) and clean it out like you want to carve it.
 Then draw a LEGO man’s face on it with a sharpie but missing one eye.
 Cook 2 boxes of spaghetti ($2, BOGO at Publix) and put that inside the pumpkin which acts as the brains.
 Keep a little bit of water in there along with a little bit of oil to keep the spaghetti from getting sticky.

 For the eyeballs I bought a package of bouncy balls which were Halloween party favors ($2).
 You can usually find black balls, but this year I chose clear bouncy balls that had a black, plastic spider inside that looked like pupils.
 Hide the balls inside with the spaghetti and then each child takes turns searching for the missing eyeball.
 Be sure to put the LEGO man pumpkin head on a table outside with a bucket of soapy water nearby so the kids could rinse off their eyeballs and their hands.
 The kids LOVED this game, even the girls!